 Future and Scenario Planning

-Whether the future is next year or next century, it will be different that what anyone expects.
+Whether the future is next year or next century, it will be different than what anyone expects.
 Scenario planning is a tool for telling stories about the future.
 Scenario planners stress that a scenario is not a prediction.
 No one knows what will actually happen in the future.
-We do know that the conditions of today (the present) did results from decision that were made in the past.
+We do know that the conditions of today (the present) did result from decisions that were made in the past.
 Likewise, the decision we make now will most certainly affect the future — we just don’t know how (Lupton, E., Design is Storytelling.
 2017).

-Scenario planners planner use the cone of plausibility to digram future development based on past or present trends.
-Achieving a preferred (rather than probable) outcomes requires rethinking old habits and pushing the status quo (Lupton, E., Design is Storytelling.
+Scenario planners planner use the cone of plausibility to diagram future development based on past or present trends.
+Achieving preferred (rather than probable) outcomes requires rethinking old habits and pushing the status quo (Lupton, E., Design is Storytelling.
 2017).

 To foster team spirit, breed optimism, promote resilience, and renew faith and confidence, leaders look on the bright side.
 They keep hope alive.
 They strengthen their constituents’ belief that life’s struggles will produce a more promising future.
 Such faith results from an intimate and supportive relationship, a relationship based on mutual participation in the process of renewal (Kouzes, J. M., & Posner, B. Z., Leadership Challenge: How to Make Extraordinary Things Happen in Organizations, 2017).

 To motivate senior leadership to do something different or create some ideas, a visioning tool works well.
 Senior leaders are used to looking at the big picture and want to influence the future.
 A tool like Four Futures helps them to create personally resonant scenarios of a successful future, and inspires ideas for how to achieve that success (Hamilton, P., The workshop book: How to design and lead successful workshops, 2016):